officiallysingh/spring-boot-spark-kubernetes/README.md

 > [!IMPORTANT]
 > It is recommended to have port numbers same as mentioned above, otherwise you may need to change at multiple places i.e. in job's `application-local.yml`, `spark-job-service` application ymls and deployment yml etc.

-### There are three ways to have required infrastructure up and running.
 #### Manual
 All these services can be installed locally on your machine, and should be accessible at above-mentioned urls and credentials (wherever applicable).